THE FUNDSCOPE WAY

 HOW WE DO IT

-The FundScope way can be summarized in one sentence: tell us how much risk you can afford to take, we will show you how to design a portfolio that beats the market, both in good and bad times.
+The FundScope way can be summarized in one sentence: tell us how much risk you can afford to take, we will show you how to design a portfolio with the highest potential to beat the market, both in good and bad times.

 The process starts with your completion of our Asset Allocation Questionnaire, which tells us, among other things, what type of investor you are and how much risk you are prepared to take.